Multi-Task Instruction Tuning of LLaMa for Specific Scenarios: A Preliminary Study on Writing Assistance: Related Work

-\paragraph{Instruction Tuning.} To build stronger LLMs, one new recipe today is to elicit the ability of foundation LLMs via instruction tuning \cite{weifinetuned, ouyang2022training}.
-Instruction Tuning is the technique of fine-tuning LLMs with multi-task datasets presented in natural language descriptions.
-For instance, \citet{chung2022scaling} train Flan-PaLM 540B, which is instruction-finetuned on 1.8K tasks, and find it outperforms PaLM 540B by a large margin on unseen downstream benchmarks.
-This paper also shows that the diversity of training instructions helps improve performance on hold-out tasks.
-In this work, we demonstrate the essentiality of both generic and scenario-specific instruction tuning to elicit LLaMa's ability in a constrained scenario.
+\paragraph{LLMs for vertical applications.} The immense potential of LLMs has led researchers to explore their applicability across a multitude of industries.
+Numerous attempts have been made to harness LLMs in various vertical domains, such as healthcare \cite{singhal2023towards} and finance \cite{wu2023bloomberggpt}.
+Instruction Tuning is a straightforward way to adapt LLMs for a vertical domain, which only needs to prepare the domain-specific datasets presented in natural language descriptions.
+For instance, \citet{chung2022scaling} train Flan-PaLM 540B, which is instruction-tuned on 1.8K tasks, and find it outperforms PaLM 540B by a large margin on unseen downstream benchmarks.
+Their study also revealed that the diversity of training instructions contributed to improved performance on hold-out tasks.
+In this work, we demonstrate the importance of both generic and scenario-specific instruction tuning to harness LLMs' capabilities within a constrained scenario.
 There are also existing works that perform multi-task instruction tuning of LLMs for specific scenarios, such as machine translation \cite{jiao2023parrot}, information extraction \cite{wang2023instructuie}, and medical QA \cite{wang2023huatuo}.
-This work instead focuses on the writing-assistant scenario.
+Our work instead focuses on the writing-assistant scenario and dives deeper, studies the best practice of specifying LLMs and discusses the expense.